Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Method

 \subsection{Adaptive Control of Curve-Aware Gaussians}

 While lacking prior knowledge of the number or locations of curves, we initialize the process with random Bézier parameterized curves.
 This approach leads to an optimization process that differs significantly from the original 3DGS.
 Specifically, the number of Gaussian primitives evolves dynamically, starting from a large set and gradually reducing to a smaller, more refined set during optimization.
 This behavior necessitates an adaptive strategy to ensure stable and accurate results.
-Four adaptive strategies are employed, as illustrated in the bottom part of Fig.~\ref{fig:ppl}, with details at below:
+Four adaptive strategies are employed, as illustrated in the bottom part of Fig.~\ref{fig:ppl}, with details below:

 \paragraph{Curve Linearizing Strategy} During training, cubic Bézier curves are converted into first-order Bézier curves (line segments) if they are close to straight.
-Specifically, by uniformly sampling cubic Bézier curve $\mathbf{c}_j(t)$, we obtain a set of points $\{\mathbf{p}_i \}_{i=1}^N$, and then fit a straight line.
+Specifically, by uniformly sampling the cubic Bézier curve $\mathbf{c}_j(t)$, we obtain a set of points $\{\mathbf{p}_i \}_{i=1}^N$, and then fit a straight line.
 The curve $\mathbf{c}_j(t)$ is replaced by a line segment $\mathbf{c}'_j(t)$ if satisfying :

 where $\tau_l$ is a predefined error threshold, $\mathbf{P}_j^0$ and $\mathbf{P}_j^3$ are the start and end points of the cubic Bézier curve $\mathbf{c}_j(t)$, and $t \in [0, 1]$.
-This transformation reduces computational complexity while preserving the geometric representation of curves.
+This transformation reduces computational complexity while preserving the precise geometry of the structure.

-\paragraph{Curve Merging Strategy} \begin{itemize} \item \textbf{Line Merging}: For two line segments $\mathbf{c}_1(t)$ and $\mathbf{c}_2(t)$, the angle $\theta$ between their directions and the spatial distance $d$ between their closest endpoints are computed.
+\paragraph{Curve Merging Strategy} \begin{itemize} \item \textbf{Line Merging}: For two line segments $\mathbf{c}_1$ and $\mathbf{c}_2$, the angle $\theta$ between their directions and the spatial distance $d$ between their closest endpoints are computed.
 The lines are merged if $\theta < \tau_{la} \text{ and } d < \tau_{ld}$, where $\tau_{la}$ and $\tau_{ld}$ are predefined angular and spatial thresholds.